Please enable JavaScript to ensure auto alt text generation works properly

 The goal is to find someone who doesn’t just make decisions but makes smart decisions.
 Someone who’s thoughtful, deliberate, and confident when it comes to making the calls that matter.

 Making decisions isn’t always easy—especially when there’s a lot on the line.
 Whether it’s deciding how to allocate resources, choosing between two key projects, or figuring out how to resolve an issue with a client, you need people on your team who can make smart, well-thought-out choices.
-That’s where decision-making interview questions come in.
+That’s where decision-making interview questions come in—whether you're using them in live interviews or as part of a structured screening process that helps you evaluate more candidates in less time.

 These questions help you figure out how a candidate approaches decisions, weighs the options, and handles the pressure when the stakes are high.
 If you’re trying to hire someone who won’t freeze up when it’s time to make the tough calls, here’s what to ask.